What to bring

 We cannot store large items (such as furniture).

-We provide shelter, food, basic toiletries and diapers, wipes, formula and baby food as needed.
+We provide shelter, food (including formula and baby food), basic toiletries and diapers, wipes, as needed.
 For any other supports that we cannot provide ourselves, we will connect you to community resources.

 We have a staff person who prepares dinner meals for everyone staying at the shelter but you are free to prepare a meal on your own.
 We provide items for all meals and if you have dietary restrictions or cultural food needs, we will accommodate them as much as possible.